abant07/ccsbase2/README.md

 Alternatively, you can build the database from scratch.
 Run the code below in a separate file.
 Please note that this entire process takes a very long time as thousands of API calls are being made.

-We advise you to run this in Google Colab due to Pubchem rate limiting IP addresses causing APIs to retrieve a "ServerBusy" error.
+We advise you to run this in Google Colab due to PubChem rate limiting IP addresses which causes APIs to retrieve a "ServerBusy" error.
 Because of this, you may need to run ``ccsml.find_smiles()`` multiple times while commenting out the rest of the method calls.
 ClassyFire also does rate limiting, so you will need to run ``ccsml.find_inchikey()`` multiple times while commenting out all other method calls.

 You will also need to run ``ccsml.find_inchikey()`` at the end which calls Pubchem API to retrieve InChiKey when given SMILES string.
 This is to obtain InChiKeys for CCSbase datapoints since CCSbase stores SMILES, but not InChiKeys.

-In total, this process takes 1-2 days depending on the number of rate limit error obtained.
+In total, this process takes 1-2 days depending on the number of rate limit errors.

 ```python
 from data import CCSDataIntegration